EvilSuperstars/terraform-provider-jsondecode/using.md

 The following arguments are supported:

 * `input` - (Required, string) The JSON string that is to be decoded.
-The subset of JSON that can be decoded is limited - boolean, number, string, object with string values, array of strings and array of objects with string values.
+The subset of JSON that can be decoded is limited - boolean, number, string, object with string values and array of strings.

 #### Attributes Reference